ex-ode/qdb/README.md

 | **has** | `db.has(path): boolean` | Returns `true` if a value exists at the given path. |
 | **delete** | `db.delete(path): boolean` | Deletes the value at the given path.
 Returns `true` if something was removed. |
 | **add** | `db.add(path, amount): number` | Adds `amount` to the numeric value at the path.
 Initializes to `0` if the key doesn't exist. |

+## Why synchronous?

+QDB uses Bun's native `bun:sqlite` driver, which is synchronous by design.
+Since SQLite operates on a local file with no network round-trips, synchronous calls are extremely fast and avoid the complexity of promises or callbacks.
+This keeps the API simple and predictable — no `await` needed.

 > More methods will be added over time to progressively match the [Quick.db](https://github.com/plazzmo/quick.db) API.